Quasar® – Native Cloud File QC

 - Auto provisioning of virtual machine in the content region.
 This has the following benefits

-- No inter-region latency allowing faster content processing
+- No inter-region latency allowing faster cloud video content QC

 - No egress charges

 - Compliance with local laws that may prohibit the content movement outside the country/region

 Quasar® is a highly reliable service that has implemented a large number of service recommendations in terms of service reliability and security.